Sumer is icumen in: Film

+In the animated adaptation of The Flight of Dragons Sir Orin Neville-Smythe sings a disjointed rendition of the song while afflicted by the Sandmirks.

 Television

 In the children's television programme Bagpuss, the mice sing a song called "The Mouse Organ Song (We Will Fix It)", to a tune adapted from "Sumer is icumen in".

 The children's television show Strange Hill High has the song being sung by the students in The Snide Piper.

 Parodies

 This piece was parodied under the title "Ancient Music" by the American poet Ezra Pound in 1916 for his collection Lustra, but not published in the first two editions; it was published in the 1917 first American edition.
 In The Loathsome Lambton Worm, the unproduced script treatment for a sequel of The Wicker Man, Pound's variant of the poem was used in the place of the original.